 Holstein cattle are incredibly popular.
 Indeed, the Holstein breed is by far the number one breed in the world for milk production.

-Back in Europe the average is around 7,500 litres.
+In Europe the average is around 7,500 litres.
 This can vary from a 6,000 litre average on a low cost, spring calving, grass based, farming system on twice a day milking to 12,000 litres on a three times a day milking, highly intensive system.

-The Holstein originated in Europe.
+Holstein cattle originated in Europe.
 The breed developed from black animals and white animals used by the Batavians and the Friesians (ancient Germanic tribes who lived along the Dutch Rhine Delta) around 2000 years ago.
-A breeding program focused on producing animals which would make the very best use of the area’s most abundant resource – grass.
+A breeding program focused on producing animals that would make the very best use of the area’s most abundant resource – grass.
 The end result is the highly efficient, milk-producing, black and white dairy cow we know today.

 David Clarke Livestock source top quality Holsteins from here in Ireland and throughout Europe.
-Our strong relationship with the IHFA (Irish Holstein Friesian Association) helps us to source top quality Holstein cattle in Ireland that will suit any system.
+Our strong relationship with the IHFA (Irish Holstein Friesian Association) helps us to source top quality Holstein cattle that will suit any system.

 Holstein cattle for sale and many other breeds

 David Clarke Livestock also supply other dairy and dual purpose breeds including British Friesian, Jersey, Brown Swiss, Fleckvieh and Danish Red.
 Please get in touch to discuss your cattle requirements.